 They walk from the city centre, following the bus route home.
 Her arm is linked through his.

-“I told you that you should have gone easy on the rum and cokes.”
+'I told you to go easy on the rum and cokes.'

 An armoured vehicle turns into the street.
 He holds her upright as he catches his breath.
 The vehicle slows then rumbles past.

 She looks at her watch.
 'Christ, is that the time?
 My ma will tan my hide.
 Come on,' she says, tugging at his arm.

 They set off again, her in stockinged feet.

 They turn into a dark, terraced street, its lights long ago smashed.